dommert/foundation-app-starter/README.md

 # zf-StarterApp

-Starter app for foundation for apps
+Starter Kit for Foundation for Apps.

+App contains frontpage, about, contact and routes.